ADP official logo ADP

 Strengths

-• Extensive client base across various business sizes.
+• Large and diverse client base across various industries and business sizes.

 • Comprehensive suite of integrated HCM solutions.